ShakibaMirbagheri/testrepo/README.md

-# Sample java task
+# SimpleUser

 Language: java

-Output Directory: ness/model/pojo/SimpleUser.java
+Output Directory: ness/model/pojo/

 Create a java class, that will have some public fields: uuid (String)